-The absorption of water occurs through root hairs.
+1. The absorption of water occurs through root hairs.
 Root hairs are thin-walled extensions of the outer layer of the root.
 The roots are surrounded by a thin film of water and soil particles.
 The adaptation of roots to absorb water are as follows:

 The root hair contains cell sap which has a higher concentration of salts than the outside soil water.
 This causes osmosis and the water from outside diffuses into the cells of root hair.
-This is due to root pressure.
+This causes root pressure to develop.